-- Determine the extent to which the complaint can be partially substantiated, fully substantiated or is unable to be substantiated, by: - confirming the complaint relates to the complainant, their child, or authorised representative, the client's personal information and the level of personal information involved

-- validating the cause of the complaint, for example, a data breach resulting from human error, cyber breach, inadvertent publication or incorrect email recipient - assessing the complaint against the department's obligations under the Information Privacy Act 2009 (Qld) and associated Information Privacy Principles (IPPs). - Determine the actions required to resolve the complaint, this may include but is not limited to: - o employee training - o business process change - o system reconfiguration. - During the investigation, the Privacy team will: - provide advice to the manager, principal, director or above on the application and interpretation of the Information Privacy Act 2009 (Qld) - report any instances where human rights have been limited (based on the assessment completed as part of Step 1: Acknowledging any complaints received relation to a privacy breach) in the CCMS - assist in responding to public inquiries about managing any complaints that may result from a privacy breach.
+- Determine the extent to which the complaint can be partially substantiated, fully substantiated or is unable to be substantiated, by: - o confirming the complaint relates to the complainant, their child, or authorised representative, the client's personal information and the level of personal information involved - validating the cause of the complaint, for example, a data breach resulting from human error, cyber breach, inadvertent publication or incorrect email recipient - assessing the complaint against the department's obligations under the Information Privacy Act 2009 (Qld) and associated Information Privacy Principles (IPPs). - Determine the actions required to resolve the complaint, this may include but is not limited to: - o employee training - business process change - system reconfiguration. - During the investigation, the Privacy team will: - provide advice to the manager, principal, director or above on the application and interpretation of the Information Privacy Act 2009 (Qld) - o report any instances where human rights (right to privacy) have been limited (based on the assessment completed as part of Step 1: Acknowledging any complaints received relation to a privacy breach) - o report (as required) any instances where the Charter of Victim's Rights has been engaged - assist in responding to public inquiries about managing any complaints that may result from a privacy breach.